yaselanaya/gateway/README.md

-# gateway
+# Gateways
-Application to manage the gatways and its peripheral devices.
+Application to manage the gateways and its peripheral devices.